TCSS 462/562-F'24: Software Engineering for Cloud Computing

 NO Midterm or Final Exam

-This quarter with TCSS 462/562 offered as an in-person class with lectures additionally streamed online and recorded.
+This quarter with TCSS 462/562 offered as an in-person class with lectures streamed online and recorded.
 There will be NO Midterm or Final Exam.
-In lieu of exams, there will be 2 online quizzes offered online at roughly the end of week 5, and week 9.
-Quizzes will be implemented online using the Canvas system and will allow the use of notes, books, and online resources.
-Quizzes will review material from roughly the class lectures in a mostly objective format.
+In lieu of exams, there will be 2 in-person quizzes offered at roughly in week 5, and week 8.
+Quizzes will will allow the use of notes and books.
+Quizzes will cover material from the class lectures as well as tutorials.
 Make-up quizzes will not be offered.
 Addressing a missed quiz for reasons such as illness requires making arrangements with the instructor.
 The term project serves in place of a final exam.
 The term project provides groups with the opportunity to aggregate together all skills learned throughout the course for the final project.
 Other assessment used in the course includes project status reports, in-class activities, class presentations, and tutorials.

 Class Presentations